Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 ### Prerequisites

-- You have a *BigCommerce* customer account to login to *BigCommerce*.
+- You have a *BigCommerce* customer account to log in to *BigCommerce*.
 - You have created a *BigCommerce* store.
+- In the *Actindo Core1 Platform*, you have permission to create connections in *Omni-Channel*.

 ### Procedure

-1. Login to your *Actindo Core1* tenant, on which you run the *Omni-Channel* module.
+1. Log in to your *Actindo Core1* tenant, on which you run the *Omni-Channel* module.
 To verify the successful creation later, it is important to be logged in.

-2. In a new browser window, open the *BigCommerce App Store*(https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log In] button in the upper right corner.
+2. In a new browser window, open the *BigCommerce App Store* (https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log in] button in the upper right corner.
   The *BigCommerce Actindo-sandbox* is opened.

 2. Click the *Apps* folder.